 Policy Routing Configuration¶

-At this point, the firewall is prepared for Multi-WAN but not fully configured.
+At this point the firewall is prepared for Multi-WAN but not fully configured.
 With default gateway switching the firewall will have basic failover, but it cannot yet use more advanced failover or load balancing behaviors without policy routing firewall rules in place.

 Configuring Firewall Rules for Policy Routing¶